sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/GLOBAL-TRANSACTION-IDS.md

 * [type](REFA:../PLUGIN-CONFIGURATION-FILE.md)=3 for [server side write consistency](SERVICE-LEVEL-AND-CONSISTENCY.md#server-side-write-consistency)
 * [wait_for_gtid_timeout](REFA:../PLUGIN-CONFIGURATION-FILE.md) used for read consistency, if no slave is found consistent, specify max seconds to wait for at least one slave to become consistent.
 * [wait_for_wgtid_timeout](REFA:../PLUGIN-CONFIGURATION-FILE.md) used in server side write consistency, set the max number of seconds a write context participant wait when context [running_wdepth](REFA:../PLUGIN-CONFIGURATION-FILE.md) queue reachs its limit, that is when there is still a running write queries in the last depth position of the queue.
-* [running_depth](REFA:../PLUGIN-CONFIGURATION-FILE.md) used server side read consistency, set the max number of concurrent running write queries for the context, usually read contexts does not need running_depth greater then 0 which is the default value.
+* [running_depth](REFA:../PLUGIN-CONFIGURATION-FILE.md) used for server side read consistency, set the max number of concurrent running write queries for the context, usually read contexts does not need running_depth greater then 0 which is the default value.
 * [running_wdepth](REFA:../PLUGIN-CONFIGURATION-FILE.md) used in server side write consistency, set the max number of concurrent running write queries for the context.
 * [running_ttl](REFA:../PLUGIN-CONFIGURATION-FILE.md) used in server side read and write consistency, sets the memcached ttl in seconds of the running queries context state.
 * [race_avoid](REFA:../PLUGIN-CONFIGURATION-FILE.md) strategy used if session consitency does not find any valid node.